 “A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight effectively, die gallantly.
 Specialization is for insects.” -Robert A. Heinlein

 Those damn millennials know how to do literally nothing practical.
-Okay, that statement reeks of someone above the age of 40 dealing with a midlife crisis.
+Okay, that statement reeks of Clint Eastwood sitting on his porch in Gran Torino.

 Sure, it’s totally unfair and generalized.